 A cremation with service is just like an ordinary funeral service.
-The deceased can be present in repose during the service, and then cremation is performed afterward instead of a burial, and the ashes are later returned to the family.
+The deceased can be present in repose during the service, cremation is performed instead of a burial, and the ashes are later returned to the family.
 Whereas a direct cremation is conducted without any service.

 Can a body be transported over state lines to be cremated?

 Yes, the deceased can be transported across state lines for a cremation.
 If the deceased is to be transported over any distance, and a period of over 24 hours may elapse, embalming may be required.
 Airline funeral shipping companies have specific regulations to meet, which can involve using a designated air-freight mortuary shipping container.

 Visit our section on Funeral Shipping for further information.

 What alternative options do I have to memorialize cremated remains?

 There are so many options today for what you can do once you have your loved ones cremated remains.
 There is a whole array of cremation urns, keepsake urns, and all sorts of weird and wonderful cremation receptacles.
 You can scatter the ashes, all of the ashes, or scatter some and retain some.
 You can have a diamond made from cremated remains or other unique glass-blown jewelry.

 In fact, there are so many options, and we have tried to comprehensively list the categories on our Ash Scattering page.